 The dependence upon real estate tax revenues is apparent.
-For all activities, general revenue support is 60% for 2018.
+For all activities, general revenue support is 60% for the year.
 The community, as a whole, is the primary support for the Township of Hanover.
 The real estate taxes for the Township are collected from Township residents.
 The tax on real estate, as levied by the Board.
-Taxable assessed valuation is \$ 562,147,350 as of December 2018 at 3.9 mills (\$3.90 per \$1,000 of assessed valuation), 3.4 mills for general purposes and 0.5 mills for fire protection.
+Taxable assessed valuation is \$ 559,765,450 for the year was 3.9 mills (\$3.90 per \$1,000 of assessed valuation), 3.4 mills for general purposes and 0.5 mills for fire protection.
 Assessed valuations of property are determined by Northampton County and the collectors are responsible for collection.